Chronoss3/PE-File-Packer/README.md

+# PE-File-Packer
-# PE-File-Packer is a packer for PE files.
+PE-File-Packer is a packer for PE files.
 Will be expanded soon.